What is a local port service?

 Marine Order 64 (Vessel traffic services) is the regulation that provides for VTS for Australia.
 It sets out the arrangements for AMSA to regulate:

 VTSs are authorised under the Act providing they can meet the responsibilities of a VTS provider as mentioned in paragraph 5.3 of IMO Resolution A.1158(32) Guidelines for Vessel Traffic Services.
-They also need to meet the normative provisions of International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) standards specifically related to the establishment and operation of vessel traffic services.
+They also need to meet the normative provisions of International Association for Marine Aids to Navigation (IALA) standards specifically related to the establishment and operation of vessel traffic services.

 Local port services are not recognised under the Act and are not required to comply with any international standards.